HNScan/HNScan/README.md

  Running a local version of HNScan requires a handshake client in order to operate correctly.
 If you do not have a handshake    client currently running on your machine, refer to the handshake docs to get one started - [Handshake Docs](https://handshake-org.github.io/api-docs/?shell--cli#introduction)

+ HNScan also requires a nomenclate instance to be running.
+We suggest running nomenclate as a plugin to HSD which you can find instructions for doing so here: https://github.com/HandshakeAlliance/nomenclate

  ```
 # Install the dependencies
  > npm install